isomerpages/govtech-gobusiness/_FAQ/1gf1-marine.md

 Please contact <a href = "mailto: COVID_GoBusiness@mti.gov.sg">COVID_GoBusiness@mti.gov.sg</a>.

 #### **6. What is considered a “Production site” premise?**
 Production site includes shipyards’ production areas (e.g. dry dock, onboard vessels in shipyards, fabrication workshops), resident and common contractors’ workshops.
-“Other sites” include back office, supporting sectors’ (e.g. manufacturing) workshop.
+“Non Production Sites” include back office, supporting sectors’ (e.g. manufacturing) workshop.

 #### **7. What should companies from supporting sectors do after they have completed their jobs and are no longer working at the shipyard’s production site?**
-Companies are required to update their employees’ work premises to **“Other sites”** via the Manpower Declaration in <a href="https://www.gobusiness.gov.sg/exemptions/login" target="_blank">GoBusiness</a>.
+Companies are required to update their employees’ work premises to **“Non Production Sites”** via the Manpower Declaration in <a href="https://www.gobusiness.gov.sg/exemptions/login" target="_blank">GoBusiness</a>.
 Companies need not register them for subsequent swab appointments in SRS if they are no longer required to work at shipyard’s production site.

 #### **8. What should companies from supporting sectors do if their employees will only be working at the shipyard’s production site for a few days (less than 15 days out of 30 consecutive days)?**
 Companies need not register these employees for swab appointments in SRS.
 However, they are to remind employees to adhere to safe distancing measures and avoid interaction with shipyard-based personnel except for safety checks and worksite inspection.